-- We will calculate the level of CO2 emissions pertaining to electricity usage at facilities used by our Group and track our progress relative to our reduction targets. - (4) Metrics & targets - Our quantitative metric is the amount of CO2 emitted by our Japanese offices, data centers, and amusement facilities through the use of electricity.
-We target virtually zero emissions from our Japanese offices/data centers by 2030.
-We aim to reduce emissions from amusement facilities by 50% by 2050.
+The Project Team is in the process of setting materiality from the perspective of enhancing corporate value over the medium to long term, after which it will reexamine metrics and targets with regard to sustainability-related risks and opportunities.
+However, as of March 31, 2025, our quantitative metric was the amount of CO2 emitted by our Japanese offices, data centers, and amusement facilities through the use of electricity.
+We target net-zero emissions from our Japanese offices and data centers by 2030.
+We aim for a reduction of 50% at amusement facilities by 2050.